-- Learners do not drive alone, you must drive with another fully licenced driver. - Restricted do not drive with passengers (unless they have a full licence) and limited driving at night. - Full you can drive with friends and family in the car at any time.
+- Learners do not drive alone, you must drive with another fully licenced driver. - Restricted do not drive with passengers (unless they have a full licence).
+There are restrictions around what time you can drive at night.

+• Full - you can drive with friends and family in the car at any time.